 SECTION VIII: DERMACON

 1. (a) A National Conference, known as DERMACON, shall be organized every year.
 Its number, viz., “39th National Conference of the IADVL”, shall be mentioned in the next line.
+It should be organized as DERMACON INTERNATIONAL once every four years in the year of the World Congress of Dermatology.